 - Where can I get more information (Aldomet)?

 What is methyldopa (Aldomet)?

 Methyldopa lowers blood pressure by decreasing the levels of certain chemicals in your blood.
-This allows your blood vessels (veins and arteries) to relax (widen) and your heart to beat more slowly and easily.
+This allows your blood vessels (veins and arteries) to relax (widen).

 Methyldopa may also be used for purposes not listed in this medication guide.